Berthold Sigismund

-Berthold August Richard Sigismund (March 19, 1819 – August 13, 1864) was a German physician, educator, writer, poet, and politician.
+Berthold August Richard Sigismund (March 19, 1819 – August 13, 1864) was a German medical doctor, educator, writer, poet, and politician.

 Early life and education

 Berthold August Richard Sigismund was born as the first child of the notary and later judicial councilor Florenz Friedrich Sigismund (1791–1877) in Stadtilm at the foot of the Thuringian Forest.
 His great-grandfather was a schoolteacher in Schmalenbuche, his grandfather a teacher in Schwarzburg, later in Schmalenbuche, and finally in Blankenburg.
 His mother was the daughter of the late mayor Fischer in Blankenburg.
 This marriage produced seven children.

 In 1829, the family moved to Blankenburg, where his grandparents lived, for professional reasons.
 Berthold attended high school in Rudolstadt and learned Hebrew and English on the side.
 After passing his school-leaving exams in 1837, he decided to study medicine at the University of Jena.
 There, he discovered his talent for drawing and painting, as well as for music, played the piano, and wrote his first poems.
 The death of his brother, who had contracted tuberculosis, shortly before Christmas 1839, affected him so deeply that he stayed in Blankenburg throughout the winter.
 During this time, he met Friedrich Fröbel, who had just established his first kindergarten in Blankenburg, and also attended his lectures.
 In 1840, he transferred to the University of Leipzig.
 From 1841 to 1842, he spent his final year of study at the University of Würzburg, where he earned his Doctor of Medicine degree.
 In Rudolstadt, he passed his medical state exam with honors before the medical examination board.